 A Patent is a property right granted by the United States Patent and Trademark Office (“USPTO”) to an inventor “to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States” for a limited time in exchange for public disclosure of the invention when the patent is granted.
 An invention requires novelty, non-obviousness, usefulness, and must be adequately and sufficiently described to be patentable.

 First, it is wise to conduct a patent search to determine what similar inventions have already been patented.
 Next, you need to determine what type of patent to file and ensure all necessary forms are filled out prior to filing.
-After filing, a Patent Examiner reviews the application and may issue an Office Action citing any objections to the application.
+After filing, a Patent Examiner reviews the application and may issue an Office Action citing any objections or rejections to the application.
 If all issues with the application are ultimately resolved, a Notice of Allowance will issue.

 Utility Patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, compositions of matters, or any new useful improvement thereof.
 Design Patents protect an article’s aesthetic appearance, meaning the shape/configuration or surface ornamentation applied to the article.
 Plant Patents may be granted to anyone who invents/discovers and asexually reproduces any distinct, new variety of plant.